ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

-> _Hot Chocolate_ will apply GraphQL conventions to your types which will remove the verb `Get` from your method or the postfix `async`.
+> _Hot Chocolate_ will apply GraphQL conventions to the types which will remove the verb `Get` from the method or if it is an async method the postfix `async`.
+These conventions can be configured.

 In GraphQL we call the method `GetStudents` a resolver since it resolves for us some data.
 Resolvers are executed independent from one another and each resolver has dependencies on different resources.
 Everything that a resolver needs can be injected as a method parameter.
 Our resolver for instance needs our `ShoolContext`.
 By using argument injection the execution engine can better optimize how to execute a query.